Parametrized K\"{a}hler class and Zariski dense orbital 1-cohomology: Introduction

 The second author \cite{savini2021} has recently extended the result by Ghys to the context of measurable cocycles.
 The aim of this paper is to get a similar extension for the result by Burger, Iozzi and Wienhard \cite{BIW07}.
-Given a finitely generated group $\Gamma$ and a standard Borel probability $\Gamma$-space $(X,\mu_X)$, we are going to focus our attention on Zariski dense cocycles $\Gamma\times X\rightarrow G$, where $G$ is a Hermitian group not of tube type.
-Here Zariski dense refers to the algebraic hull, that we will define.
+Given a finitely generated group $\Gamma$ and a standard Borel probability $\Gamma$-space $(X,\mu_X)$, we are going to focus our attention on Zariski dense cocycles $\Gamma\times X\rightarrow G$ (Definition \ref{cocycle_definition}), where $G$ is a Hermitian group not of tube type.
+Here Zariski dense refers to the algebraic hull (Definition \ref{def:algebraic:hull}).

 Before stating the main results, we want to discuss shortly the techniques that we are going to use (most of them were introduced and discussed in \cite{BIW07}).
 Given a Hermitian symmetric space $\calX$ with $G=\text{Isom}(\calX)^\circ$, we can biholomorphically realize $\calX$ as a bounded domain $\calD_{\calX}$ in some complex vector space.
-In this case, even if the boundary $\partial \calD_{\calX}$ is not a $G$-homogeneous space, it contains a unique closed $G$-orbit $\calS_{\calX}$ called \emph{Shilov boundary}.
-The importance of such a boundary relies firstly on the fact that one can define on it a preferred representative for the bounded K\"{a}hler class.
+In this case, even if the topological boundary $\partial \calD_{\calX}$ is not a $G$-homogeneous space, it contains a unique closed $G$-orbit $\calS_G$ called \emph{Shilov boundary} (Definition \ref{def_shilov_boundary}).
+The importance of such a boundary relies on the fact that one can define on it a preferred representative for bounded cohomology classes.
 In fact, setting